ABC and alphabet game for kids

 Frequently asked questions

-It's designed for toddlers and preschoolers ages 2 to 8 who are getting to know their letters, but older kids who want to review the alphabet or practice another language enjoy it too.
+The Alphabet game is designed for children ages 2 to 8 who are just starting to learn their letters, but older kids who want to review the alphabet or practice another language enjoy it too.

-Yes.
-Each letter says its name and an example word in a clear, friendly voice made for little ones.
-You can mute the audio anytime with the sound button in the top menu.
+The Alphabet game has sound: each letter says its name and an example word in a clear, friendly voice made for little ones.
+You can mute the audio using the sound button in the top menu.

-English, Spanish, Portuguese and French.
-Switching the site language changes the example words, the pictures and the pronunciation of each letter.
+The Alphabet game is available in 4 languages: Spanish, English, Portuguese and French.
+When you switch the site language, the example words, the pictures and the pronunciation of each letter change with it.

-Why does it show a picture with each letter?
+Why does the Alphabet game show a picture with each letter?

-Because linking a letter to a familiar object (like "A for Apple") helps kids remember the sound and grow their vocabulary while they play.
+The Alphabet game shows a picture with each letter because linking the letter to a familiar object (like "A is for Apple") helps children remember the sound better and grow their vocabulary while they play.

-No. It plays right in the browser, free and with no sign-up, on desktop, tablet or phone.
+The Alphabet game requires no download at all: it plays right in your browser, free and with no sign-up, whether on a computer, a tablet or a phone.

-Yes.
-Knowing the name and sound of each letter is one of the first steps toward reading, and this game supports that stage in a relaxed, playful way.
+The Alphabet game is great for learning to read: knowing the name and sound of each letter is one of the first steps toward reading, and the game supports that stage in a relaxed, fun way.